Longhouse: Dartmoor longhouse

 The Western Brittonic "Dartmoor longhouse" variants in Devon, Cornwall, and Wales, where it is known as the Tŷ Hir, are often typified by the use of cruck construction.
 It is built along a slope, and a single passage gives access to both human and animal shelter under a single roof.

 There are dozens of pre-1600 longhouses remaining on Exmoor and the surrounding area.
 Some can be dated using dendrochronology to before 1400, but sites can be much older and have names with a Saxon origin.
-Longhouses on Exmoor are typically a single-story building, one room deep, laid out as two crucked bays a cross passage and two crucked bays.
-As glass was not available until the middle of the 16th century, they were oriented loosely East West with openings (for a door and latticed unglazed windows) only in the south wall to provide the maximum shelter from the worst weather and catch the sun.
+Longhouses on Exmoor are typically a single-storey building, one room deep, laid out as two crucked bays, a cross passage and two crucked bays.
+As glass was not available until the middle of the 16th century, they were oriented loosely east-west with openings (for a door and latticed unglazed windows) only in the south wall to provide the maximum shelter from the worst weather and catch the sun.

-They are often dug into the hillside, the lower parts of the walls are formed from rough stone in mud pointing with cob above, as before the 17th century lime cement was virtually unknown.The floors were not made a true level.
-Livestock used the lower end.
-A hole is often provided in the base of the end wall for mucking out.
-The cross passage (often misnamed as a breezeway did not pass right through the building) establishes distinct areas for people in one half of the house and livestock in the other, but would only be needed for a couple of months at most in the winter.
+They are often dug into the hillside, the lower parts of the walls being formed from rough stone in mud pointing with cob above since before the 17th century lime cement was virtually unknown.The floors were not made a true level.
+Livestock were kept at the lower end.
+A hole was often provided in the base of the end wall for mucking out.
+The cross-passage (often misnamed, as a breezeway did not pass right through the building) establishes distinct areas for people in one half of the house and livestock in the other but would be needed for only a couple of months at most in the winter.
 There was a fire pit, sometimes with a stone reredos (as in Hendre’r-ywydd Uchaf Farmhouse, Denbighshire), behind which the smoke rose to the eaves and passed through the thatch.

-As skills and wealth increased, after 1500 many had built in settles, most by 1700 would have been adapted and have: separate buildings for livestock, a second storey, stairways, a chimney with bread oven, an outshut (pantry/larder/dairy which was only accessible from inside the house), glazed windows, lime screed floors and at least some decorative plasterwork.
+As skills and wealth increased, after 1500 many had built-in settles, and by 1700 most would have been adapted and have separate buildings for livestock, a second storey, stairways, a chimney with bread oven, an outshot (pantry/larder/dairy which was only accessible from inside the house), glazed windows, lime-screed floors and at least some decorative plasterwork.

 Other European longhouses

 Other European longhouse types include the northwest England type in Cumbria, the Scottish longhouse, "blackhouse" or taighean-dubha, and the Scandinavian or Viking Langhus/Långhus and mead hall.

 The Western French longhouse or maison longue from Lower Brittany, Normandy, Mayenne, Anjou (also in the Cantal, Lozère and the Pyrenees Ariège), is very similar to the western British type with shared livestock quarters and central drain.

-The Old Frisian longhouse or Langhuis developed into the Frisian farmhouse by integrating a large barn, typical of the Gulf house (German: Gulfhaus), which spread since the 16th century from the Southern Netherlands along the North Sea coast to the east and north.
+The Old Frisian longhouse or Langhuis developed into the Frisian farmhouse by integrating a large barn, typical of the Gulf house (German: Gulfhaus), which from the 16th century spread from the Southern Netherlands along the North Sea coast to the east and north.